david-g-williams/hbase-edn/README.md

 ## Usage

     (:require [hbase.config]
+              [hbase.schema]
               [hbase.table])

-Create a config object with an optional map of overrides
+Create a config object with an optional map of additional options

     (def config
         (hbase.config/create))

     (def config
         (hbase.config/create additional-options))

+Create a table

+    (hbase.schema/create-table config "t1" "f1" "f2")

-Connect to a table, config argument is optional
+Connect to the table, config argument is optional

     (def table
-        (hbase.table/connect "t1"))

-    (def table
         (hbase.table/connect "t1" config))

+Insert records

-Put records in a table, there is a 4 argument and 5 argument version the 4 argument version inserts multiple column-name value pairs from a map the 5 argument version inserts a single column-name value pair
+The four argument version inserts multiple column-name value pairs from a map.
+The five argument version inserts a single column-name value pair

     (hbase.table/put table "k1" "f2" {"c2" "zebra" "c3" "panda"})

     (hbase.table/put table "k1" "f2"  "c3" "panda")

-Get the records back out, there are 3 forms
+Retrieve records

-2 argument form: get a map of maps of column-families column-names and values associated with the rowkey 3 argument form: get a map of column-names and values associated with a rowkey and column-family 4 argument form: get a values associate with a rowkey column-family and column-name
+The two argument form retrieves a map of maps of column-families, column-names and column-values values associated with the rowkey
+The three argument form retreives a map of column-names and column-values associated with a rowkey and column-family.
+The four argument form retreives the column-value associated with a rowkey, column-family and column-name

     (hbase.table/get table "k1")